Toerktumlare/twitch-chat/readme.md

 - fix parsing of twitch reply chat messages
 - add unicode stuff for moderators
 - ~~add a unicode symbol that represents Kappa~~
+- add file logger, to be able to tail logs
+- some day solve consistent name color (twitch not sending default colors)